Options for testing for Sanfilippo Syndrome

 This test requires a blood draw.
 Usually from the arm.

-This blood enzyme test is ideal for younger patients with whom collecting a viable urine sample for the Urine MPS Screening is difficult or impossible.
+Note: This blood enzyme test is ideal for younger patients with whom collecting a viable urine sample for the Urine MPS Screening is difficult or impossible.

 Face2Gene is a suite of phenotyping applications that facilitate comprehensive and precise genetic evaluations.